What is the Quit India Movement?

 Involvement of India in World War II

 India was involved in the Second World War without speaking with the leaders.
 The British presumed that they were receiving unlimited support from India in World War II was not taken well by the Indian National Congress.
+This became one of the prime reasons of Quit India Movement 1942.

 Prevalence of Anti-British Sentiment